pingcap/docs-cn/tools/troubleshooting-sharding-ddl-locks.md

 # Troubleshooting Sharding DDL Locks

 The Data Migration tool uses a sharding DDL lock to ensure operations are applied in the correct order.
-This locking mechanism occurs automatically, but in some abnormal conditions you may need to perform manual operations such as force-releasing the lock.
+This locking mechanism works automatically, but in some abnormal conditions you might need to perform manual operations such as force-releasing the lock.

 This document shows how to troubleshoot sharding DDL locks in different abnormal conditions.